 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 requires the recognition of lease assets and lease liabilities for operating leases, among other changes.
 This ASU also requires expanded disclosures about the nature and terms of leases.
-Management is currently evaluating the impact of the future adoption of ASU 2016-02 on the Company's consolidated financial statements, including the anticipated gross up for lease assets and lease liabilities on the consolidated statement of financial condition.
-The standard is effective for the Company on January 1, 2019 under a modified retrospective approach.
+Management is currently evaluating the impact of the future adoption of ASU 2016-02 on the Company's consolidated financial statements, including the anticipated gross up for leased right-of-use assets and liabilities for the present value of future lease obligations on the consolidated statement of financial condition.